samyak0101/Distributed-File-System/README.md

     - Loop through parent inode direntries blocks to find free space for another dir ent.
 If can't find space, make space.
 If can't make space, -1.
     - If space found, continue to step 5, else:
     - Loop through data bitmap to find free block.
 When found, assign that int to the next free dirent index of parent
+    - change size of parent to increase by sizeof directory entry.
     - After finding free block, go to that address in data region and save that places address.
     - 5: loop through inode bitmap to find free bit.
 If exist, assign it.
 If not exist, return -1 since no space.
 (Make sure to loop through all inode bitmap blocks).
     - go to inode region and create a new struct of inode